-Opinion 1: My independent analysis demonstrates that relevant animal and human studies do not show that modulation of the immune system is a plausible mechanistic pathway by which TCE, PCE, benzene, and vinyl chloride cause bladder cancer.
+Opinion 1: My independent analysis demonstrates that relevant animal and human studies do not show that modulation of the immune system is a plausible mechanism by which TCE, PCE, and vinyl chloride cause NHL or leukemia, nor is it a plausible mechanism by which benzene causes NHL or most leukemias.

-Opinion 2: Plaintiffs' expert, Dr. Kathleen Gilbert, has opined that TCE, PCE and benzene "causes immunotoxicity that can promote cancer development."
-2 It is my opinion that Dr. Gilbert's novel opinion is without support and is merely a hypothesis that heretofore has not been adequately tested.
-The existing data and available scientific studies do not show that perturbations of the immune system or inflammatory processes by TCE, PCE, and benzene, alone or in combination with one another, are operant mechanistically as causes of bladder cancer.
+Opinion 2: Plaintiffs' expert, Dr. Kathleen Gilbert, has opined that TCE "more likely than not causes immunotoxicity that can promote NHL and leukemia."
+It is my opinion that Dr. Gilbert's novel opinion is without support and is merely a hypothesis that heretofore has not been adequately tested.
+The existing data and available scientific studies do not show that perturbations of the immune system or inflammatory processes by TCE is operant mechanistically as a cause of NHL or leukemia.
 Hypothesis testing is a fundamental component of the scientific method.
 Leapfrogging over the necessity to test by adopting the mere hypothesis itself as conclusive, as Dr. Gilbert does, belies the purpose of engaging in the scientific method.

-Opinion 3: Other plaintiffs' experts (e.g., Dr. Laura M. Plunkett and Dr. Steven B. Bird), neither of whom are immunologists, opined superficially that there is an intersection between Camp Lejeune VOCs, immunotoxicity, and bladder cancer etiology in their respective reports.
+Opinion 3: Other plaintiffs' experts (e.g., Dr. Lukasz Gondek, Dr. Timothy Mallon, Dr. Dean Felsher, Dr. Steven Bird, and Dr. Howard Hu), none of whom are immunologists, opined superficially that there is an intersection between Camp Lejeune VOCs, immunotoxicity and NHL or leukemia etiology in their respective reports.
 Their analyses were not sufficiently detailed to reliably support the opinions asserted.
 They fail to critically analyze the data and experimental studies concerning TCE, PCE, benzene, and vinyl chloride, with respect to their posited effects on the immune system and inflammatory responses.
-Again, studies that have explored whether Camp Lejeune VOCs have an effect on the immune system and inflammatory responses do not support plaintiffs' experts' opinions that VOCs can cause bladder cancer through immunomodulatory mechanisms.
+The relevant studies show no effects on the immune system and inflammatory responses that could support